January 22, 2018

 #39.
 Transfer UTM parameters from one page to another.
 This is useful when cross-domain tracking isn’t possible, you have an intermediate landing page, and you want to transfer its UTM parameters to the next page.

 #47-50.
 Konami codes.
-Simo Ahava published a listener which captures the infamous combination used as a cheat code in video games.
+Simo Ahava published a listener which captures the famous combination used as a cheat code in video games.
 I added some minor modifications (found online) and as a result you can now use 4 different Konami codes:

 #53.
 Komito Analytics.
 A quick-to-install library which automatically tracks various interactions and sends that data to Google Analytics.